CatarinaCFigueiredo/CatarinaCFigueiredo/README.md

 I'm an Electrical and Computer Engineering student at ISEP, focused on software development and problem-solving.

 I enjoy building practical applications, understanding how systems work at a deeper level, and improving my solutions until they are clear, reliable, and maintainable.
-Beyond that, i really enjoy robotics, embedded systems and space technologies.
+Beyond that, I am especially interested in robotics, embedded systems and space.

 ---